 I have to say that with so much rain, our walk out on the Sunday was pretty eventful.
 Every stream was swollen with raging torrents and we were forced to put our newly-gained knowledge about river crossings into action as we made several diversions from our planned path to find a route down from the hills to Brothers Water.
 So after a first training weekend with fine, sunny weather we arrived into the pub soaking wet inside and out.
 You can’t say we didn’t experience the best and the worst of Lake District weather !

 Having completed a training course aspiring MLs are expected to put their skills into practice over a period of at least six months, which might also include undertaking some more walking experience (taking their QMDs to at least 40 in total).
 I knew I had lots of practicing to do, particularly in terms of (micro and night) navigation and ropework.
 While I already had many more than 40 QMDs logged, having already climbed the munros, almost all of my experience by the time I took my training was in Scotland.
-However, the requirement is that ML candidates have experience of at least three different mountain areas of the UK and Ireland … and Scotland seemingly counts only as one.
-I therefore used the next 12 months going back to the Lake District twice, as well as Snowdonia and climbing some Scottish Corbetts, managing to bag all the 3000-footers in England and Wales in the process.
+However, the requirement is that ML candidates have experience of at least three different mountain areas of the UK and Ireland … and Scotland seemingly counts only as one (at least to my course assessor.
+I therefore used the next 12 months to do a lot of walking in the Lake District, Snowdonia as well as some Scottish Corbetts.

 I took my assessment twelve months after my training, giving myself a clear deadline to prepare myself.
 I decided to go back to Andy Brown at Adventures mainly because I had a good idea of what he was looking for at assessment and I didn’t want any ‘surprises’ by going to an unfamiliar assessor.
 I’d learned a huge amount from Andy and Phil Tinning and respected their experience and approach, plus the split weekend format also suited me.